jackyjngwn/SingularityWorkshop/index.md

 <br>
 # Development Environment

-## Creating a development instance on Jetstream - (20 minutes)
+### Creating a development instance on Jetstream

+Next, we will set up our environment to run singularity on Jetstream, TACC's high performance science cloud:

 [https://use.jetstream-cloud.org/application/images](https://use.jetstream-cloud.org/application/images)

-Log in using XSEDE credentials:
+Log in to the Jetstream web interface using your XSEDE credentials:

 <img src="images/jetstream1.png">